Anastasia: Once Upon a Time: Plot

-Anastasia Romanova escapes through a portal created by her family's old friend Rasputin when her family is threatened by Vladimir Lenin, and she finds herself in the year 1988.
-However, she is unaware that Yara, an Enchantress working with Lenin, hypnotized Rasputin and sent him through another portal to capture her.
+In 1917, thirteen-year-old Anastasia Nikolaevna of Russia, a Russian Grand Duchess, escapes through a portal created by her family's old friend, Grigori Rasputin, when her family is threatened by the Bolsheviks, led by Vladimir Lenin.
+Anastasia finds herself in the United States seventy-years later in 1989, while in a suburban neighborhood.
+However, Anastasia is unaware that an enchantress, Yara, is working with Lenin.
+She has hypnotized Rasputin, sending him through another portal to capture her.

-Anastasia is befriended by Megan, a young American girl who has only recently moved into town and feels lonely as she has no friends.
-Despite Anastasia's initially fragmentary grasp of English, she introduces herself to Megan as "Annie", aided by a necklace Rasputin gave her that glows when she is in the presence of someone she can trust.
-As Anastasia's grasp of English grows, Megan finds her a place to stay in a currently-vacant house near Megan's own, and the two even manage to befriend a pop star giving a concert in a nearby mall who helps buy Anastasia contemporary clothing.
+Anastasia is befriended by Megan, a thirteen-year-old girl who has recently moved and feels lonely as she has no friends.
+Despite Anastasia's initially fragmentary grasp of English, she introduces herself to Megan as "Annie," aided by an amulet Rasputin gave her that glows when she is in the presence of a person she can trust.
+As Anastasia's understanding of English grows, Megan finds her a place to stay in a currently-vacant house near Megan's own, and the two even manage to befriend a pop star giving a concert in a nearby mall who helps buy Anastasia contemporary clothing.

-Eventually, Anastasia is able to tell Megan the truth about herself when she finds a book on the Romanovs' fate, but is disturbed to learn of her family's apparent deaths.
-Trying to cheer Anastasia up, Megan offers her one of a pair of "Best Friend" bracelets she bought herself in the past and never had anyone to share with.
+Eventually, Anastasia is able to tell Megan the truth about herself when she finds a book on the Romanov family's fate, but is disturbed to learn of their apparent deaths.
+Trying to cheer Anastasia up, Megan offers her one of a pair of "best friend" bracelets she bought herself in the past, as she had never had anyone to share them with.

 When the two girls go to a haunted house party on Halloween, Anastasia is captured by Rasputin when she and Megan are separated.
-The school bullies initially convince Megan that Anastasia left on her own, but when Megan sees a live local news report of a traffic accident, she spots Anastasia and Rasputin in the background and realizes what really happened.
+Megan's school bullies initially convince her that Annie left her and the party on her own, but later, when she sees a live local news report of a traffic accident, Megan spots Annie and Rasputin in the background and realizes what actually happened.
 Tracking them to the park where she first met Anastasia, Megan is able to help distract Rasputin long enough for Anastasia to open a new portal, allowing her to go back to a few moments before her original trip into the future and help her family escape Lenin's forces, with Rasputin staying behind to buy them time to escape.

-Back in 1988, Megan is once again depressed at the loss of her friend, but when her mother suggests she introduce herself to the new neighbors, she is overjoyed to realize that the grandmother of the new family next door is Anastasia herself.
-Anastasia offers to tell Megan everything that happened to her since their last meeting.
+Back in 1989, Megan is once again disappointed at the loss of her friend, but when her mother suggests she introduce herself to the new neighbors, she is overjoyed to realize that the elderly grandmother of the new family next door is Anastasia herself, now at eighty-three years of age.
+Anastasia invites her inside to tell her everything that happened to her since their last meeting.